 What’s dangerous about these effects?

 When heroin makes its way through the body, the pleasurable effects cause the user to become dependent on the drug.
 As they use more and more, the tolerance threshold is consistently raised, so that each time they use heroin, they’ll need to increase the amount they smoke, inject or dissolve in liquids.
-So many deaths attributed to heroin are because overdosing is easy to do when you don’t know when enough is enough.
+So many deaths attributed to heroin are because overdosing is easy to do when a user doesn’t know when enough is enough.
 Many people that have survived regular use of this drug and have gone through recovery say that each time, the high is never enough.
-Overdose happens because you’ve taken too much of a drug whose primary function is shutting everything in your body down, and you’ve given it plenty of ammunition to do it’s job.
-We want to help you recover from this dangerous addiction that cripples the mind, body, and soul.
+Overdose happens because you’ve taken too much of a drug whose primary function is shutting everything in your body down, and you’ve given it plenty of ammunition to do its job.

 How We Treat Heroin Addiction at Enlightened Solutions